Uppsidan/Uppsidan.github.io/README.md

 This site is made completely on Github.
 It is also possible to do everything on a local computer and then upload to some server.
 [RTFM](https://jekyllrb.com).

+Next I am going to test another popular theme called [minimalmistakes](https://mmistakes.github.io/minimal-mistakes/).
+More advanced and multipurpose, but more difficult.